 - Pour oil into a large cast-iron skillet, Dutch oven or some type of cast iron pan that is deep enough to hold hot oil without splashing into the fire.
-Place carefully on a campfire grate over the hot coals.
+Place carefully on a campfire grate over hot coals.
 CAUTION: Oil is flammable!
 Keep the campfire flames low and a fair distance from the oil.

 - Roll donuts in powdered sugar on paper plate (or in brown lunch bag), shake off excess and serve warm.

 - Repeat the same process with the “dough holes”.

-After you enjoy these campfire donuts, you might want to try a few more of our fun and tasty camping food ideas on your next trip!
+After you enjoy these campfire donuts, you might want to try a few more of our fun and tasty ideas on your next trip!